PainResearch/PPACT/README.md

 This repository contains:
 1) PPACT Study Protocol
 2) A data dictionary listing all of the variables, their format, and value labels; and, for computed variables, descriptions of how these variables were created from the original source data (PPACT_PUBLIC_dd_092019)
+3) A SAS dataset of the patient-reported outcome data (ppact_public_bpi.sas7bdat)
+4) A SAS dataset of the health care utilization data (ppact_public_use.sas7dbdat)
-3) Summary statistics on all variables (PUBLIC_summary)
+5) Summary statistics on all variables (PUBLIC_summary)
-4) Summary tables describing, by treatment group, selected patient- and cluster-level characteristics (PUBLIC_summary)
+6) Summary tables describing, by treatment group, selected patient- and cluster-level characteristics (PUBLIC_summary)